 The image on the stamp is based on restoration of Massospondylus carinatus made by Nobu Tamura.

 The only non-African prehistoric animal shown on the stamps of this set is Pteranodon

 who is depicted on the margin of the Souvenir block and it is even not a Dinosaur but a Pterosaur.

 are known from the North America only.

-In 2017, 3 years after expiration of representation contract of Ivory Coast by Stamperija,
+In 2017, three years after their contract with the Ivory Coast expired,

 These additional Souvenir-Sheets are probably unofficial (Cindrella) issue and not valid for postage.

 Additional dinosaur souvenir sheets published by Stamperija in 2017, three years after their